marick/suchwow/README.md

 ## Such Wow

-Clojure functions for those *proud* of always having to stop and think before using `some`; for those disinclined to remember which functions take namespaces, which take symbols, and which take both; and for those willing to endure scorn for using `not-empty` instead of `seq`.

-Also for people
-who think the semicolon is the prince of punctuation.

 The [API documentation index](http://marick.github.io/suchwow) gives an overview of what this library offers.

+Snippets from serious work, wrapped in a whimsical container.
+A bit of a tribute to the spirit of [_why](http://en.wikipedia.org/wiki/Why_the_lucky_stiff), but with a [Shiba Inu](http://en.wikipedia.org/wiki/Shiba_Inu) instead of [foxes](http://mislav.uniqpath.com/poignant-guide/images/the.foxes-3.png).

+Intended audience:
+* those disinclined to remember which functions take namespaces, which take symbols, and which take both
+* those willing to endure scorn for using `not-empty` instead of `seq`.

 ![By Euterpia (Own work, CC0), via Wikimedia Commons](http://upload.wikimedia.org/wikipedia/commons/thumb/d/df/Doge_homemade_meme.jpg/256px-Doge_homemade_meme.jpg)
 [via Euterpia](http://commons.wikimedia.org/wiki/File:Doge_homemade_meme.jpg)